Hacker0x01/capistrano-ec2/README.md

 ### Using assume role configured in AWS configuration profile

-As an alternative to directly using credentials, you can configure capistrano-ec2 to assume a role by setting `:assume_role_using_profile` to the desired AWS profile in yuou configuration file that contains the role in its `role_arn` directive.
+As an alternative to directly using credentials, you can configure capistrano-ec2 to assume a role by setting `:assume_role_using_profile` to the desired AWS profile in your configuration file that contains the role in its `role_arn` directive.
 This will use the instance its IAM Profile.

 **config/deploy.rb**
 ```ruby